opensearch-project/sql-cli/README.md

 The SQL CLI component in OpenSearch is a stand-alone Python application and can be launched by a 'wake' word `opensearchsql`.

+Users can run this CLI from Unix like OS or Windows, and connect to any valid OpenSearch end-point such as Amazon OpenSearch Service.

 ![](screenshots/usage.gif)

 ### Query Compatibility Testing